Techyte/QOTD-Bot/README.md

 - You will need a discord application to use this, set one up here: https://discord.com/developers/applications
 - I don't provide a way of hosting but if you want a suggestion I am using AWS EC2 Windows 10 Instance
 - If you care enough I am using DSharpPlus to make this (the dlls should be included with the source code)
+- If you need any help with anything email me at contact@techyte.net